paul-hammant/tbd/content/5-min-overview/index.md

 ## A safety net

-[Continuous Integration](/continuous-integration/) (CI) daemons are setup to watch the trunk (and the short lives feature branches used in review), and as quickly and completely as possible loudly/visibly inform the team that the trunk is broken.
+[Continuous Integration](/continuous-integration/) (CI) daemons are setup to watch the trunk (and the short lived feature branches used in review), and as quickly and completely as possible loudly/visibly inform the team that the trunk is broken.
 Some teams will lock the trunk, and roll-back changes.
 Others will allow the CI server to do that automatically.